 Food Storage: What I Stock and Why

-But now, the stores are not always filled to the brim like they were in years past.
-Is it the extreme weather we have had, is it the lack of workers to pick the crops, are we running out of truckers to transport our food and other critical items we depend on?
-There are shortages of metal to make the cans for some of the items we need and then sickness has taken out a few workers here and there.
+But now, the stores are not always filled like in years past.
+Is it the extreme weather we have had, the lack of workers to pick the crops, or the fact that we are running out of truckers to transport our food and other critical items we depend on?
+There are shortages of metal to make the cans for some of the items we need, and then sickness has taken out a few workers here and there.

 Shortages

-We have seen shortages of canning supplies, dehydrators, water bath canners, and pressure canners.
-In my lifetime I have seen gas shortages, sugar shortages, and extreme weather that affected our food chain.
+We have seen shortages of canning supplies, dehydrators, water bath canners, and pressure canners in years past.
+I have seen gas shortages, sugar shortages, and extreme weather that affected our food chain.

 Now, cyberattacks are becoming more real.
-I have a friend, Hank Brown who I’ve talked with many times about these types of attacks for a few years ago.
-He is a cyberattack warfare specialist and he tells me we have seen more cyberattacks than we care to talk about.
+I have a friend, Hank Brown, whom I’ve talked with many times about these types of attacks for a few years.
+He is a cyberattack warfare specialist, and he tells me we have seen more cyberattacks than we care to talk about.

-Hank has written two books I highly recommend, Plan Bravo Book 1 and Plan Bravo Book 2.
+Hank has written two books I highly recommend: Plan Bravo Book 1 and Plan Bravo Book 2.
 He’s the real deal, my friends.
-You need to read his biography on Amazon, he’s smart and amazing, and as I said, is the real deal.
+You need to read his biography on Amazon.
+He’s intelligent and amazing, and as I said, he’s the real deal.

-Hank and I talked about how often each of us has read “Light Outs” by Ted Koppel.
+Hank and I discussed how often we have read “Light Outs” by Ted Koppel.
 I’m reading it again as I write this.
 I learn something new each time.
-So this is why I stock food and emergency preparedness items.
-It’s been a way of life for me and I hope you are stocking those items you use often.
+So, this is why I stock food and emergency preparedness items.
+It’s been my way of life, and I hope you are stocking those items you use often.

-I know most of you are prepared in many ways and I tip my hat to you.
-We can’t depend on the government, we must take care of ourselves.
+Most of you are prepared in many ways, and I tip my hat to you.
+We can’t depend on the government; we must care for ourselves.
 So we all prep to a certain degree, right?
 Let me share what I stock and why.
 I’m only talking about food storage today.

 Food Storage: What I Stock and Why